 Treat your child at the first sign of a headache.
-The longer you wait, the longer the pain can take to go away.
 Give your child a dose of acetaminophen or an over-the-counter nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen.
 Do this as soon as possible.
+Don't exceed the maximum dosage and frequency for your child.
 Your child may wish to lie down and rest until the headache is gone.
 A cold compress over the face and eyes may also be helpful.

 Call your child’s healthcare provider right away if your child has any of the following: